deepmodeling/jax-fem/demos/fem/topology_optimization/README.md

 ## References

-[1] Bendsoe, Martin Philip, and Ole Sigmund.
-Topology optimization: theory, methods, and applications.
+[1] Bendsoe, Martin Philip, and Ole Sigmund. *Topology optimization: theory, methods, and applications*.
 Springer Science & Business Media, 2003.

 [2] Svanberg, Krister.
 "The method of moving asymptotes—a new method for structural optimization." *International journal for numerical methods in engineering* 24.2 (1987): 359-373.

-[3] Xue, Tianju, et al. "JAX-FEM: A differentiable GPU-accelerated 3D finite element solver for automatic inverse design and mechanistic data science."
-Computer Physics Communications (2023): 108802.
+[3] Xue, Tianju, et al. "JAX-FEM: A differentiable GPU-accelerated 3D finite element solver for automatic inverse design and mechanistic data science." *Computer Physics Communications* (2023): 108802.

 [4] Chandrasekhar, Aaditya, Saketh Sridhara, and Krishnan Suresh.
-"Auto: a framework for automatic differentiation in topology optimization."
-Structural and Multidisciplinary Optimization 64.6 (2021): 4355-4365.
+"Auto: a framework for automatic differentiation in topology optimization." *Structural and Multidisciplinary Optimization* 64.6 (2021): 4355-4365.